 Social Security Disability (SSD) is also known as Disability Insurance Benefits (DIB).
 This type of benefit is awarded to those who have recently worked and paid Social Security taxes.
 Awards received from this program are based on how much you have paid in during your recent work history.

 For a free legal consultation with a Personal Injury lawyer serving Social Security Disability, call 412-661-1400

 Supplemental Security Insurance (SSI) benefits are awarded to those who fall within the low-income criteria set by the Social Security Administration.
 These criteria vary from year to year.
 SSI benefits are awarded based on current income and owned assets, and are not based on your actual work history.

 Social Security Disability What Is the Difference Between SSI and SSD?
 Lawyer Near Me 412-661-1400

 Qualifying for Benefits

 You can receive both types of benefits if you qualify for both programs.
 To determine which types of benefits you may be eligible to receive speak with an attorney at Berger and Green or call the Social Security Administration.
-To learn more about the your eligibility for Social Security disability benefits, please contact Berger and Green at their Pittsburgh, PA law firm for a free consultation.
+To learn more about Social Security disability benefits and who is eligible, please contact Berger and Green at their Pittsburgh, PA law firm for a free consultation.
 Contact us online or call us toll free at 888-572-1164 to discuss your options regarding Social Security disability benefits.

 Free case evaluations • NO attorneys’ fees or costs unless we recover a settlement, benefits, or verdict in your case • We can initiate your case by phone or e-mail – CALL today (412) 661-1400 or Contact us online